SEO for Nonprofits in the Age of AI Search

 First off, don’t panic.

-You don’t need to abandon your traditional SEO strategy (unless it’s Black Hat), and DO adapt to AI Search with incremental changes.
+You don’t need to abandon your traditional SEO strategy (unless it’s Black Hat), BUT DO incrementally adapt to AI Search with incremental changes based on your own data, research and monitoring.

 If you are just starting out with your Nonprofit SEO strategy, the following recommendations will also serve you well.